Grand Canyon Skywalk

 Route from Las Vegas to Skywalk

 Concluding Thoughts on the Skywalk and Grand Canyon West

 Grand Canyon West and the Skywalk are a nice alternative to the chaos of the South Rim.
 The area isn’t as built up as the South Rim and you are supporting the Hualapai Tribe.
-The views are still spectacular while being closer to California and Las Vegas than the classic road trip to the South Rim.
+The views are spectacular from the glass bridge in addition to being closer to California and Las Vegas than the classic road trip to the South Rim.

 Choose the Best Trip for Your Group

 One amazing day.
 Single-day rafting trips include whitewater, hiking, lunch & helicopter option.